Rudy Ray Moore in Dolemite From RogerEbert.com |

 Dolemite!
 The Human Tornado!
 Petey Wheatstraw, the Devil's Son-in-Law!
 The Avenging Disco Godfather!
 Prince DuMarr!
 The godfather of rap!
 Rudy Ray Moore was all of this and more.

-Dolemite Is My Name opens in the 1970s, when Moore was living in Los Angeles and working at Dolphin's, an historic Black-owned record store.
-In Moore's telling, a wino named Rico frequently told performed "toasts," humorous and often obscene stories told in rhyme.
+Dolemite Is My Name opens in the 1970s, when Moore was living in Los Angeles and working at Dolphin's, a historic Black-owned record store.
+In Moore's telling, a wino named Rico frequently performed "toasts," humorous and often obscene rhymed stories.
 Moore offered to pay him if he performed one of his routines, the story "Dolemite."
-Impressed with the story, he developed it and some others he picked up from Rico and other men into a comedy routine.
-The routine formed the material for a successful comedy record, "Eat Out More Often," and then the film Dolemite
+Impressed with the story, he developed it and incorporated it into a comedy routine which became a successful comedy record, "Eat Out More Often," and the film Dolemite.

 Rudy Ray Moore was in his late 40s when Dolemite came out, and the film was the culmination of decades spent working as a performed.
 Moore had tried working as a dancer, a singer, and a rhythm and blues musician before finding success as the outlandish "blue" comedian.